• Studio

 Introduction

-Step 1: Create Your UI Components
+Step 1: Generate UI Components

 • In Unity’s Project window, go to Create > Lua > UI.